sukulent/namefix/README.md

 - normalize into fully composed form
 - transliterate from Any into Latin
 - transliterate again from Any into ASCII
-- check for all remaining non-ASCII characters and replace them with '?'
+- check for all remaining non-ASCII characters and replace them with '?' (or as specified)
 - resize the name
 - replace spaces
 - replace periods